 Costs and Benefits Comparison

 In this simple cost benefit analysis example, there are too many parameters affecting the board’s decision.
 Financing costs per year, units for sale, units for rent, total units to be constructed are some of them that make decision making difficult.

 The above table summarizes the benefits, costs, and profits of each project.
-Although the incomes of Project 1 is more than Project 2, the costs of Project 2 is less than the costs of Project 1.
+Although the income of Project 1 is more than Project 2, the costs of Project 2 are less than the costs of Project 1.

 It is obvious that Project 2 is more profitable than Project 1.
 If the board chairman selects Project 2, the company will earn more profit by spending less money.

-This simple example shows that Cost Benefit Analysis is a useful calculation tool in economics that is used while comparing multiple projects.
+This simple example shows that Cost Benefit Analysis is a useful calculation tool in economics.
+Decision makers often use it while comparing multiple projects.